-Then this guy approaches, this guy with holes in the toes of his shoes.
+I turn from the sign and a guy approaches me, a guy with holes in the toes of his shoes.
 About the time he notices the flowers in my hand, I notice his eye.
 Like the old man’s eye in the “Tell-Tale Heart,” it’s clouded, grey.
 When he asks if I can help him out, I reach for the change jingling in my coat pocket, leftside.
 So then he wonders if I have any smokes.
 Yes I do.
 Coat pocket, rightside.
 I don’t smoke, not really, but if someone asks, I like to be able to oblige.
 “Marlboro Reds!” he says, all excited.
 I flick open my Zippo, light the Red, and he puffs, happy.

 He looks at me with his good eye.
-And looks at the houses all around, the one there with a windowpane, spiderwebbed with cracks, another with a door that used to be bright green.
+And looks at the houses all around, the one there with a windowpane, spiderwebbed with cracks, another with a door that, behind the nailed plywood, used to be bright green.
 “Shoot,” he says, “you can take your pick.
 All the houses around here are po’ houses.”